 It can appear as though the fur is falling out.
 Your veterinarian may wonder if this is medical or psychological.
-In may cases, most cats that overgroom have an underlying issues such as allergies and they are itching.
+In some cases, most cats that overgroom have an underlying issue such as allergies, and they are itching.

-You veterinarian will likely want to rule out medical causes of overgrooming before trying behavioral medications such as generic prozac (fluoxetine) or clamipramine, a tri-cyclic anti-depressant that can work for certain types of anxiety.
+Your veterinarian will likely want to rule out medical causes of overgrooming before trying behavioral medications such as generic Prozac (fluoxetine) or clamipramine, a tricyclic anti-depressant that can work for certain types of anxiety.